 In the post I Dreamed A Dream I talked about the importance of defining your dream before you even start to set your goals and action plans.
-In this post I show you how to create your very own dream chart.
+In this post I show you how to create your very own dream or vision chart.

 Dreams v’s Goals